SSWConsulting/SSW.Rules.Content/rules/make-sure-all-software-uses-english/rule.md

 ![Figure: Choose Region and Time.
 Then when you change the ‘Language’ with the checkbox enabled, the problem will be fixed.](screenshot-step3.png)

-5. In Windows10, Go to Settings | Language | Windows display language, click Windows display language and search for English.
+5. In Windows 10, Go to Settings | Language | Windows display language, click Windows display language and search for English.

 6. Go to Settings | Language | Region, click Regional format and select “English (United States)”.